effectivewang/effectivewang.github.com/how-to-build-a-linux.md

-# How To Build a Linux
+# How to build a linux